dmckeone/NVObjTemplate/README.txt

 ../include/Simple.he
 ../src/Simple.cpp    : These files hold an example implementation of a non-visual object, Simple.
 Simple has 1 property and 2 methods.

+../include/Static.he
+../src/Static.cpp    : These files hold an example implementation of static methods.
+There is 1 static method, $staticEmpty().

 ../src/NVObjTemplate.rc : This file holds the "resources" -- string table for method, property, and constant descriptions -- that Omnis uses for the component.
 (Resource 32000 is the name of the entry point method in NVObjTemplate.cpp)

 ../src/NVObjTemplate.def : This file holds the entry point name for Windows components (Should match resource 32000 in NVObjTemplate.rc)